Kolob Canyons is a less visited section of Zion National Park, and you may be wondering, is it worth visiting?

 Once completed, head back to the visitor center and earn your Jr. Ranger Badges!

 Our kids love to do this at every National Park that we visit!
 They have a collection of badges and it is so fun earning new ones.
-This is also a great motivator for kids who may not be wanting to spend the day at a National Park.
+This is also a great motivator for kids who may not want to spend the day at a National Park.

 - Find out more information about Kolob Canyons.